MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 ---
 # Upload an app package to Microsoft Teams

-You must upload your app package and test the app experience within Microsoft Teams.
+You can upload your app package and test the app experience within Microsoft Teams.
 Uploading the app adds the app to the team you select.
 You and your team members can interact with the app easily.

 > [!NOTE]